 Obesity and type 2 diabetes are the two main causes of NAFLD.
 Metabolic syndrome is another major factor.
-Metabolic syndrome is a collection of risk factors that include abdominal obesity, unhealthy blood lipid levels, high blood pressure, and insulin resistance.
+Metabolic syndrome is a collection of risk factors that include:

 Nonalcoholic fatty liver disease is usually benign and very slowly progressive.
-But, in certain patients, it can lead to cirrhosis and eventual liver failure.
-NAFLD also increases the risk for heart disease, which is the leading cause of death for these patients.
+But, in certain people, it can lead to cirrhosis and eventual liver failure.
+NAFLD also increases the risk for heart disease, which is the leading cause of death for these people.

 Other causes of cirrhosis include:

 - Schistosomiasis, a disease caused by a parasite found in the Asia, Africa, and South America.